 Today, neem has obtained tremendous value in the market for commercial use.
-Neem oil is used in bathing lotions, soaps, cosmetics and as an insect repellent as well.
-One can use neem leaves in the treatment of eye problems, bleeding nose, intestinal worms, stomach problems, loss of appetite, etc. They can also treat skin diseases, cardiovascular disease, hay fever, and diabetes, oral and liver problems.
-Neem seeds are ground into a powder that is soaked overnight in water and sprayed onto the crop to keep away the insects (1).
+Neem oil is used in bathing lotions, soaps, cosmetics and as an environment-friendly insect repellent as well.
+One can use neem leaves in the treatment of eye problems, bleeding nose, intestinal worms, stomach problems, loss of appetite, etc. They can also treat skin diseases, cardiovascular disease, hay fever, oral and liver problems.
+Neem is known to have anti-diabetic properties and may even increase insulin sensitivity.
+Its seeds are ground into a powder that is soaked overnight in water and sprayed onto the crop to keep away the insects (1).

 As far as the neem powder is concerned, it possesses most of the medicinal values of neem.
 It can be used internally in tea form; it can be added to cuisines or used externally as well.
 Earlier, neem powder was even used as a contraceptive.
 Nowadays, it is used in cosmetics, soaps, lotions, etc. The intake of neem powder has been found beneficial in treating digestive problems.
-It also enhances immunity and acts as a blood purifier.
+It also acts as a blood purifier and an immunity booster.

 As stated above, neem powder is beneficial for your health in various ways.
 Given below are the top ten uses of neem powder.

 Dandruff is harmless, but it can ruin your hair charm and can be embarrassing.
 Dandruff occurs due to the shedding of dead cells from the scalp, or the flaking of a dry scalp.
-Neem powder can help you in treating dandruff.
+Adding neem powder to your hair care regimen can help you in treating dandruff.
 You can add neem powder in water and apply this mixture to your hair roots, and then consume the water.
 Leave it for 30 minutes and rinse thoroughly.
-With the regular use of this remedy, you can get rid of dandruff.
+With the regular use of this natural remedy, you can get rid of dandruff.

 Ringworm is not uncommon.
 It is a fungal infection of the skin, marked by ring-shaped, red, scaly patches.
 Sometimes these patches get itchy and irritating.
 Neem powder has been found effective in treating ringworm as it is a fungal infection, and neem has strong antifungal properties.
 For treating ringworm, mix neem powder with water.
 You can add a few drops of olive oil if your skin is dry.
 Apply this paste to the affected areas and rinse after 10-15 minutes with lukewarm water.
 Follow this process daily for few days to get noticeable results.